johsteffens/actinon/README.md

 ## How it works

-Actinon works as console application.
-It takes a script file as argument and executes its content, which normally comprises of the scene design, virtual camera specifications, render specifications and instructions to render one or more images.
+Actinon is a console-application.
+It takes a script file as argument and executes its content, which normally comprises of the scene design, virtual camera specifications, render specifications and instructions how to render one or more images.

+It will render the image in multiple passes, during which intermediate results can be inspected with an image-viewing tool.

-(Technical details will follow..)
+(More details will follow ...)

 ## How to use it